econ-ark/DynX/README.md

 ## Installation

-Dyn-X is not yet published on PyPI.
+DynX is not yet published on PyPI.
 You can install the latest development build directly from GitHub:

 **Main branch (bleeding-edge)**